-St. Louis police: Officer ambushed in shooting
+St. Louis police kill gunman who ambushed officer

 Staring down the barrel of the gun

-According to Dotson, the wounder officer's gun was still in a holster as the suspect pulled alongside the vehicle.
+According to Dotson, the wounded officer's gun was still in a holster as the suspect pulled alongside the vehicle.

 The officer, who looked to his left, told investigators he saw the muzzle flash and felt the glass window shatter against him.